OpenMDAO/OpenMDAO/openmdao/docs/features/index.rst

 Features
 ********

-OpenMDAO's fully supported features are documented here.
+OpenMDAO's fully-supported features are documented here.
-Anything documented here has been thoroughly tested an should be considered fully functional.
+Anything documented here has been thoroughly tested, and should be considered fully functional.

 .. toctree::
    :maxdepth: 2